fahmiaziz98/mlep/README.md

 # Batch Architecture for Energy Consumption Forecasting
 ## Introduction

 In this project, I will develop an ML model that can predict energy consumption levels based on data obtained from the [Energidataservice](https://www.energidataservice.dk/).
 The goal is to build a reliable and production-ready model that can accurately predict energy consumption levels for the next 24 hours across various consumer types in Denmark.
 By leveraging machine learning and best practices in MLOps, I aim to provide valuable insights for energy planning, resource optimization, and decision-making in the energy sector.
-Let's embark on this exciting journey of building an ML model ready for energy consumption prediction in Denmark!

-**Note:** This project is open to anyone who wants to contribute, such as adding features, fixing bugs, updating code, and so on.

 #### Table of Contents
 1. [Problem Statement](#problem-statement)